mwcproject/wallet713/docs/usage.md

       099c8a166acd426481c1b09707b9e6cdabb69718ee3ca86694579bf98a42c0c80d

-   WARNING: this proof should only be considered valid if the kernel is actually on-chain with sufficient confirmations please use a grin block explorer to verify this is the case. for example:
+   WARNING: this proof should only be considered valid if the kernel is actually on-chain with sufficient confirmations please use a mwc block explorer to verify this is the case. for example:
       https://explorer.mwc.mq/#k099c8a166acd426481c1b09707b9e6cdabb69718ee3ca86694579bf98a42c0c80d
    ```
 1. Alice can now send `proof.txt` to Carol, who then can use it to verify the proof.
 As per the output note above, the proof **is only valid if the kernel in question is found on-chain**.
 One way to verify this is to locate the specific kernel in a block using a blockchain explorer.

 **IMPORTANT NOTE:** When sending to older versions of the wallet, the address of the sender might be missing.
-In this case the proof only proves that the address of the receiving party was the one receiving the noted grins.
+In this case the proof only proves that the address of the receiving party was the one receiving the noted mwcs.
 Anyone in possession of this proof can claim they were the sender.
 If the sender field is missing, a warning will be displayed.

 #### Verifying a transaction proof